xzuyn/OnnxDiffusersUI/README.md

 Also if you would like to try out my model merges, I have a [photo merge](https://civitai.com/models/7116/photomerge) which uses 7 models and an [anime merge](https://civitai.com/models/7484/animerge) which uses 9 models.

+if you feel like sending me a tip you can do so here; https://www.buymeacoffee.com/xzuyn. although your money is probably better spent elsewhere.

 # OnnxDiffusersUI

 I’ve been helping people setup Stable Diffusion and run it on their AMD graphics card (or CPU) on Windows.
 I’ve also wrote a basic UI for the diffusers library version to make it more user friendly.
 This guide is a consolidation of what I’ve learned and hopefully will help other people setup their PC to run Stable Diffusion too.